antonioribeiro/google2fa-laravel/README.md

 There are three available: **imagemagick** (default), **svg** and **eps**.

-You can hange it via config:
+You can change it via config:

 ``` php
 /*